 If you click this button "I know the probability", then you will see a probability slider shows up.

-A decision tree can be formed by chaining decision node, option node, chance node, event node and finally terminated as a terminal node.
+A decision tree can be formed by chaining a decision node, option node, chance node, event node, and finally terminated as a terminal node.
 Even though, the terminal node is not really necessary for the calculation's perspective, yet, using a terminal node is intuitive.

-You must be familiar with a Decision node and a Chance node.
-But what is a simultaneous node?
-A simultaneous node is a node where it's children are considered simultaneous.
+A parallel node is a node where it's children are considered simultaneous decision trees.
 For example, you may think about 2 decision problem at the same time.
 Or you may have 2 mutually non-exclusive chance events.
-Then you can use the Simultaneous node.
-A simultaneous event shows up with Summation icon, because, the values of the children are summed up at that simultaneous node.
+Then you can use the parallel node.

 Add Payoff to a Node

-Now, it is time to analyze the options numerically.
-Select an option node (children of a decision node) or an event node (children of a chance node), you will see the option to add a reward.
+Now, it is time to analyze the actions numerically.
+Select an action node (children of a decision node) or an event node (children of a chance node), you will see the option to add a payoff.

-Once you click that button to add a reward, the Multi-criteria objective wizard will show up.
+Once you click that button to add set a payoff, the Multi-criteria objective wizard will show up.
 Select "Minimize" from the drop-down menu, and name your criteria "Cost", as shown below.
 In that way, you define an objective "Minimize Cost".

 Practically, the cost can be a range rather than a fixed number.
 You can use a probability distribution to model that cost.
 Click the Probability Distribution button as shown here.